Betterment/alchemist/CONTRIBUTING.md

 8. Create the Pull Request with [semantic title](https://github.com/zeke/semantic-pull-requests).
 9. Verify that all status checks are passing.

+If you are fixing an issue in Alchemist, add a smoke test in `test/smoke_tests` that tests a widget which replicates the issue you are fixing to prevent future regressions.

 ## License

 This packages uses the [MIT license](https://github.com/Betterment/alchemist/blob/main/LICENSE)